Forecasters warn of deadly floods and strong tornadoes in parts of the Midwest and South

 Overnight, storms could spin up tornadoes in Oklahoma as well as more in Kansas, forecasters said.

 There could also be very large hail as well as severe wind gusts.
-The area at greatest risk for a strong tornado included Oklahoma City, and the Kansas cities of Wichita and Tulsa.
+The area at greatest risk for a strong tornado included Oklahoma City; Tulsa, Oklahoma; and Wichita, Kansas.
 The risk of large hail extended from Fort Worth, Texas, to Kansas City.

 A large swath of the nation from northeast Texas to Michigan was forecast to see the potential for high winds and tornadoes on Wednesday.
 The area at highest risk for severe weather is home 43 million people and many cities among the nation’s largest, including Chicago, Indianapolis, St. Louis and Memphis, Tennessee.